50% OFF Residential Proxies for 9 months — use code IPR50 at checkout

 In turn, that makes them more likely to receive a CAPTCHA on some websites, while a handful of them may block datacenter IPs outright.

-On the other side of the coin, another way to bypass CAPTCHA tests is to minimize the suspicion of your automated actions.
+On the other side of the coin, another way to bypass CAPTCHA challenges is to minimize the suspicion of your automated actions.
 While you cannot make them entirely unsuspicious, you can make each IP address last a lot longer before you get a CAPTCHA.

 Two major ways are improving your browser’s fingerprint and working around known detection methods.
 Improving a browser’s fingerprint generally revolves around picking popular user agents and other HTTP headers used by a lot of regular users across the internet.

-Unfortunately, there’s no one weird trick—you’ll have to experiment by taking the most popular user agents and testing them in the field.
+Unfortunately, there’s no one weird trick — you’ll have to experiment by taking the most popular user agents and testing them in the field.
 But with enough data, you’ll be able to minimize suspicion.

 Finally, you can experiment with various ways of accessing the website.
 Common suggestions include increasing wait times between requests, changing the browsing path (e.g., visiting the home page first and then moving to other parts of the website), etc.

-Most websites will have different levels of stringency regarding when to assign a CAPTCHA, so the most effective scraping methods will differ slightly as well.
+Most websites will have different levels of stringency regarding when to assign a CAPTCHA, so the most effective web scraping methods will differ slightly as well.

 How to Solve CAPTCHA Tests